RitulKumawat/url-shortener/README.md

 How it will work,

-npm install        --- For installing dependicies
+npm install        --- To install dependicies

-npm run start      --- For start server
+npm run start      --- To start server

 Download MongoDB from official website